Question: how do I make sure my clothes are ready for sweater weather?

 I wanna be clean, I wanna be fresh, and I wanna be airy.
 I want you to make sure I have no moth holes and if I do, I want them fixed.
 I want a place where I can hang out with all of my other sweater friends and not get a hanger nipples in my shoulders.
 Those are not a cute look on anybody!

-I want to be air dried this year; stop beating the crap out of me in the dryer.
+I want to be air dried this year; stop putting in the dryer.
 I’ll live longer and look better!
 I also want to be aired out after you wash or wear me, not crumpled in the laundry basket; I already get enough crumbling under your jacket.
 Oh and make sure I don’t have any pills, I want to look good!

 Excited for the fresh air,